mechurisr/Facial_data_preprocessing/README.md

 (full project can be found here: https://github.com/mechurisr/finalProject)

-This set of Jupiter Notebook codes collect image data from Google image using selenium, and identifies facial images to save them using Dlib and OpenCv.
+This set of Jupiter Notebook codes collect image data from Google image using selenium, and identifies facial images to save them using Dlib and OpenCV.
-Also includes Facial Landmarking functions and guidelines to turn them into dataset.
+Also includes Facial Landmarking functions and guidelines to turn them into a dataset.

 ### chromeCrawilingSel.pynb
 * Requirements